 There are Zuni fetishes: carvings that are viewed as ritual objects and made from beautiful natural material such as stones, shells, and antlers.
 They are imbued with symbolism, but also serve as miniature works of art.
 On the other end of the size spectrum, Pendleton blankets offer warmth, vivid colours, and classic designs.
 They have longed serve to mark rites of passage within native communities.

 Jewellery ranges from traditional handcrafted beaded necklaces to ultra-modern anodised titanium earrings and laser etched stainless steel bracelets.
-I left after one visit with a stunning Zuni silver and turquoise ring that seemed to have been made for me, and it remains one of the few pieces of jewellery that I wear on a regular basis.
+I left after one visit with a stunning Zuni silver and turquoise ring that seemed to have been custom made to fit my finger, and it remains one of the few pieces of jewellery that I wear on a regular basis.